-Under certain circumstances, the TheGreenBow support team may offer to add additional parameters (Name, Value) that will allow you to manage specific use cases, either on the version of the installed software or in patches that will be provided to you.
+Under certain circumstances, TheGreenBow's support team may ask you to add other dynamic parameters (Name, Value) that are not documented in this guide.
+These are intended to manage specific use cases, either in the installed version of the software or in patches that will be provided to you.

-To enable the More parameters tab in the VPN tunnel configuration window as shown below, check the Show more parameters option.
+To enable the More parameters tab in the VPN tunnel configuration window as shown below, check the Show more parameters option on the General tab in the Options window.